 Great Lakes Burn Camp

 Kalamazoo Public Safety is proud to be a sponsor of the Great Lakes Burn Camp.
 The Great Lakes Burn Camp provides a unique camp experience that promotes healing, self-esteem, confidence, and general well-being for burn injured children between the ages of 7 and 18.
 The camp provides a winter and summer session.

 Burn survivors attend the camp entirely cost-free.
 The camp is entirely non-profit.
 Donations from generous supporters, golf outings, motorcycle runs and other events allow this Camp to exist.

 Campus Fire Safety

 Alcohol and Fire are a lethal mixture.
 In most cases where fire fatalities have occurred on college campuses, alcohol was a factor.
 Approximately 25 percent of all campus fire fatalities follow a party.
 There is a strong link between alcohol and fire deaths.
 Intoxication impairs judgement and hampers evacuation efforts – you may sleep through a smoke alarm or not react quickly enough to escape.

 Fires often start because people who are drinking fall asleep or are not careful while smoking.
 Smoking combined with alcohol abuse exacerbates the risk of fires, fire injuries and fire deaths.

 There are serious consequences to arson!
-The Life and health consequences are tremendous, then can easily cause death or a lifelong injury.
-Setting a poster on fire outside a classroom and tossing firecrackers under a sleeping student’s bed are just two examples of recent pranks that killed students.
-These acts thought to be simple may lead to imprisonment and or dismissal from school.
+The life and health consequences are tremendous, leading to a lifelong injury or death.
+Setting a poster on fire outside a classroom and tossing firecrackers under a sleeping student’s bed are just two examples of recent pranks that have killed students.
+These acts though thought to be simple and harmless may lead to imprisonment and or dismissal from school.